 In many cases, interventional pulmonology procedures can be performed on an outpatient basis, which can help to ensure that a patient is able to continue his or her lung cancer treatment with minimal disruption.
 Additionally, these advanced treatments typically produce more rapid results than chemotherapy and radiation therapy, opening an obstructed airway immediately without the need to first shrink a tumor.
 Interventional pulmonology may also be an option for a patient who is not healthy enough to undergo surgery.

 If you would like to learn more about interventional pulmonology, you can talk with an interventional pulmonologist in the Thoracic Oncology Program at Moffitt Cancer Center.
 To request an appointment, please call 1-888-663-3488 or complete our new patient registration form online.
-We provide every new patient with rapid access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+We provide every new patient with rapid access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.